microsoft/malmo/scripts/python-wheel/README.md

 This command will create a new directory (called MalmoPlatform) containing the Malmo GitHub project in your (current) working directory.
 By default, the master branch is downloaded.
 You can specify a branch using a string keyword argument (named branch) to the download function - which can be necessary if the malmo package was not installed recently and the download is for some reason done again.

-Please remeber to set up the MALMO_XSD_PATH environment variable to point to the MalmoPlatform/Schemas directory. i.e. full path of working dir and MalmoPlaftorm/Schema.
+Please remember to set up the MALMO_XSD_PATH environment variable to point to the MalmoPlatform/Schemas directory. i.e. full path of working dir and MalmoPlatform/Schema.

 Alternatively, you could set it in Python temporarily with a `malmo.minecraftbootstrap.set_malmo_xsd_path();` statement after the
-`import malmo.minecraftbootstrap;` module import in the python commands below.
+`import malmo.minecraftbootstrap;` module import in the python command below.

 You can now launch Minecraft from your working directory: